WallStreetMojo

 It can be divided into the following types:

-• Issued = It means the total amount of share capital that is presently issued by the company out of its authorized capital stock.
+• Issued = It means the total amount of share capital presently issued by the company out of its authorized capital stock.
 It is worthy to note that issued capital cannot exceed the authorized capital stock.

 • Unissued = It reflects the part of authorized capital stock that the company has not issued yet.